 5. Visit the Grand Staircase Escalante National Monument

-The Grand Staircase-Escalante National Monument is a vast and rugged area that covers nearly one million acres of southern Utah, just 28 miles (44 km) from Page.
-This expansive monument is a treasure trove of geological wonders, with its sandstone cliffs, deep slot canyons, and striking rock formations that tell the story of millions of years of Earth’s history.
-The area is also rich in fossils, with discoveries from prehistoric times that have provided invaluable insights into the planet’s ancient past.
+The Grand Staircase-Escalante National Monument is a vast and rugged area that covers nearly one million acres of southern Utah, just 28 mi (44 km) from Page.
+This expansive monument is a treasure trove of geological wonders, with its sandstone cliffs, slot canyons, and striking rock formations.
+The area is also rich in fossils, with discoveries from prehistoric times.

-Exploring Grand Staircase-Escalante is one of the most adventurous things to do in Page, AZ.
-The monument is home to some of the most remote and wild landscapes in the United States, making it a paradise for hikers, photographers, and nature lovers.
-Popular trails include the Calf Creek Falls Trail, which leads to a stunning waterfall, and the Devil’s Garden, where bizarre rock formations create a surreal landscape.
-For those seeking solitude, the Escalante River and its tributaries offer miles of backcountry hiking through narrow canyons.
+Exploring Grand Staircase-Escalante is one of the most adventurous things to do in Page.
+The monument is home to some of the most remote landscapes in the United States, making it a paradise for hikers, photographers, and nature lovers.
+Popular trails include the Calf Creek Falls Trail, which leads to a stunning waterfall, and the Devil’s Garden, where you’ll find interesting rock formations.

-Monument Valley Navajo Tribal Park is one of the most iconic symbols of the American Southwest, located just over two hours from Page on the Arizona-Utah border.
-This breathtaking landscape, characterized by its towering sandstone buttes, mesas, and spires, has been immortalized in countless Western films, most notably by director John Ford in the 1930s.
-The area’s dramatic scenery, with its red rock formations set against a vast desert backdrop, is instantly recognizable and continues to draw visitors from around the world.
+Monument Valley Navajo Tribal Park is one of the most iconic symbols of the American Southwest and is located just over two hours from Page on the Arizona-Utah border.
+This breathtaking park is characterized by its towering sandstone buttes, mesas, and spires.
+It has been featured in countless Western films, most notably by director John Ford in the 1930s.
+The area’s dramatic scenery is instantly recognizable and draws visitors from around the world.

-A day trip to Monument Valley is one of the most rewarding things to do in Page, AZ, offering a chance to experience one of the most majestic landscapes on Earth.
-The park is located within the Navajo Nation, and visitors can explore the area via a 17-mile (27 km) scenic driving loop that winds through the valley, offering spectacular views at every turn.
-Highlights include the famous West and East Mitten Buttes, which are often photographed together, as well as the towering Merrick Butte and the majestic Totem Pole.
+A day trip to Monument Valley is one of my favorite things to do in Page, AZ.
+The park is located within the Navajo Nation, and visitors can explore the area via a 17 mi (27 km) scenic driving loop that winds through the park, offering spectacular views at every turn.
+Highlights include the famous West and East Mitten Buttes, as well as the towering Merrick Butte and the majestic Totem Pole.

 For those looking to explore beyond the paved road, guided tours led by Navajo guides are available.
 These tours provide access to restricted areas of the park, where you can hike to hidden arches, ancient petroglyphs, and sacred sites that are not accessible to the general public.